 When do we share your personal data?

-In cases where we do share your personal data with any third party we have put in place special data protection agreements to ensure that your personal data is processed in a safe manner in regards to your rights for privacy.
+In cases where we do share your personal data with a third party we have put in place special data protection agreements to ensure that your personal data is processed in a safe manner in regards to your rights for privacy.

 Under the EU General Data Protection Regulation, you have the following rights towards us in regards to your personal data for which we act as the Controller: